eemeyer/simplicity/documentation/userguide/index.md

 JavaScript
 ----------

-We need to configure ther widgets in a `script` tag at the bottom of the page.
+We configure the widgets in a `script` tag below the script tags that loaded simplicity.js and its dependencies.

-Only one [widget group](/userguide/widgetgroups.html) is needed, so let's create a `simplicityState` widget on the `body` element.
+Only one [widget group](/userguide/widgetgroups.html) is needed, so we create a `simplicityState` widget on the `body` element.
 {% highlight javascript %}
 {% include userguide/example/basic/state.js %}
 {% endhighlight %}

-Then configure the request widgets on the `input`s in the search navigation `form`.
+Then we configure request widgets on the `input`s in the search navigation `form`.
 {% highlight javascript %}
 {% include userguide/example/basic/searchForm.js %}
 {% endhighlight %}

-The response widgets are created on the `div`s in the content area so we can display the search results and pagination guides.
+The response widgets are created for the `div`s in the content area to display the search results and pagination links.
 {% highlight javascript %}
 {% include userguide/example/basic/resultsArea.js %}
 {% endhighlight %}